Arizona Wildcats men's basketball: Tommy Lloyd (2021−present)

-The Wildcats would finish the regular season undefeated on their home court at McKale Center for the 2021–22 campaign, one of only five programs in the nation to do so.
-The Wildcats would be led by sophomore guards Bennedict Mathurin, Kerr Kriisa and Dalen Terry, as well as junior center Christian Koloko and sophomore forward Ąžuolas Tubelis.
-Coach Lloyd & the Wildcats would win their 1st regular season conference title under Lloyd & 17th overall as a program with a 91–71 road win over USC.
-In the season finale Arizona would defeat California 89–61, becoming the first program & coach to win 18 conference games in the Pac-12 in one season.
-Arizona clinched the top seed in the 2022 Pac-12 tournament; they would go on to defeat No. 9 seed Stanford 84–80, No. 4 seed Colorado 82–72 & No. 2 seed (No. 16 in the AP poll) UCLA 84–76 to win their 8th overall conference tournament title & Coach Tommy Lloyd's 1st.
+The Wildcats finished the regular season undefeated on their home court at McKale Center for the 2021–22 campaign, one of only five programs in the nation to do so.
+The Wildcats were led by sophomore guards Bennedict Mathurin, Kerr Kriisa and Dalen Terry, as well as junior center Christian Koloko and sophomore forward Ąžuolas Tubelis.
+Coach Lloyd and the Wildcats won their 1st regular season conference title under Lloyd and 17th overall as a program with a 91–71 road win over USC.
+In the season finale, Arizona defeated California 89–61, becoming the first program and coach to win 18 conference games in the Pac-12 in one season.
+Arizona clinched the top seed in the 2022 Pac-12 tournament; they went on to defeat No. 9 seed Stanford 84–80, No. 4 seed Colorado 82–72 and No. 2 seed (No. 16 in the AP poll) UCLA 84–76 to win their 8th overall conference tournament title and Coach Tommy Lloyd's 1st.
 Following the end of the Pac-12 season Lloyd was named Pac-12 Coach of the Year.
-Arizona finished the Pac-12 portion of the season with a 31–3 record, earning a number 2 ranking in both the AP & coaches poll.
-Following the Pac-12 tournament title win, Arizona was selected as the second overall number 1 seed in the South Regional of the 2022 March Madness Tournament where they would go on to play 16 seed Wright State in their first round matchup.
+Arizona finished the Pac-12 portion of the season with a 31–3 record, earning a number 2 ranking in both the AP and coaches' poll.
+Following the Pac-12 tournament title win, Arizona was selected as the second overall number 1 seed in the South Regional of the 2022 March Madness Tournament, where they played 16 seed Wright State in their first round matchup.
 Arizona reached its 20th "Sweet 16" by defeating TCU in overtime 85–80.
-The Wildcats' season would end with a Sweet 16 loss to Houston 72–60.
+The Wildcats' season ended with a Sweet 16 loss to Houston 72–60.
 Lloyd was named as a finalists for the Naismith Award.
-Following the end of the season Coach Lloyd won the AP Coach of the Year, NABC Coach of the Year & USBWA Coach of the Year.
+Following the end of the season Coach Lloyd won the AP Coach of the Year, NABC Coach of the Year and USBWA Coach of the Year.